cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/framework-exten/log/zap.md

 ### WithExtraKeyAsStr

-`WithExtraKeyAsStr` converts the extraKey to string type when retrieving the value from the context, but this is not recommended for compatibility in some cases.
+`WithExtraKeyAsStr` converts the extraKey to string type when retrieving the value from the context, but this is not recommended for compatibility in some cases

 Typically used with `WithExtraKeys`